-Our goal in preparing the budget is to be open and transparent, make recommendations consistent with long-term priorities, and to be fiscally responsible to the residents we serve, with the shared goal of making Marin safe, healthy, equitable and sustainable.
+Our objective in preparing the budget is to be open and transparent, make fiscally responsible recommendations that are consistent with long-term priorities, with the shared goal of making Marin safe, healthy, equitable and sustainable.

 The County’s two-year budget is structurally balanced and fiscally sound.
-Public hearings will be held on June 20th and June 22nd in the Board of Supervisors Chambers to discuss the FY 2016-17 Proposed Budget and FY 2017-18 Plan.
+Public hearings were held on June 20th and June 22nd in the Board of Supervisors Chambers to discuss the FY 2016-17 Proposed Budget and FY 2017-18 Plan.